 Concussions occur in approximately 85% of all car crash claims, yet they are actually diagnosed in less than 5% of medical documentation, making them the 2nd most missed injury diagnosis in car crashes.
 Concussions have a significant effect on the outcome of all injuries and injury recovery care.
 If not treated promptly and correctly the damage can alter brain function for a lifetime.
 Awareness of commonly overlooked symptoms as taught in this training module will improve your recognition and diagnoses of this critical injury.

 Rushing To Therapy is a common error and causes overlooked injury symptoms…

 read more >>

 No matter which way you slice it, Rushing To Therapy is a bad idea and it has a devastating effect on medical care.
-The rush results in missing subtle injury symptomology, minimized or erroneous diagnoses, lead to misapplied therapy, missed and mis-coding of injury symptoms and lead to poor or no treatment plans.
-Clinical service miscommunication leads insurers to believe that the sustained injuries are minimal, since minimal effort was used in documenting and diagnosing the injuries.
+The rush results in missing subtle injury symptoms that convey injury severity, minimized and missing diagnoses, misapplied therapy, missed/mis-coded injury symptoms and poor treatment plans.
+Clinician miscommunication leads insurers to believe that the sustained injuries are minimal, since minimal effort was used in documenting and diagnosing the injuries.
 This style of treatment leads to insurers to flag these types of doctors as unskilled and likely to accept discounted reimbursements or denied care.

 Pre-Existing Conditions and GAPs in Care